johnrm174/model-railway-signalling/README.md

 * Canvas configuration - Ability to change the grid size and toggle 'snap-to-grid'
 * Keyboard shortcut for toggling Edit/Run mode is now 'Cntl-m' (for consistency)
 * Toggle signal automation - Be an active signalman or just wtch the trains go by
+* Basic DCC Programming - 'one touch' and Configuration Variable (CV) programming
 * Consolidation of library functions (deprecated library API functions removed)
-* Minor bugfixes and application enhansements to improve the overall user experience
+* Minor bugfixes and application enhancements to improve the overall user experience

 Any bug reports and feedback you may have would be gratefully appreciated - specifically:
 * What aspects are intuitive?
 What aspects aren't?